Professional edition active

 • Systemic problem (eg, hypoxia-ischemia, hypoglycemia, hypocalcemia, hyponatremia, other disorders of metabolism)

 Hypoxia-ischemia, the most common cause of neonatal seizures, may occur before, during, or after delivery (see Overview of Perinatal Respiratory Disorders).
-Such seizures may be severe and difficult to treat, but they tend to abate after about 3 to 4 days.
+Such seizures may be severe and difficult to treat, but they tend to abate after approximately 3 to 4 days.
 When neonatal hypoxia is treated with therapeutic hypothermia (usually whole-body cooling), seizures may be less severe but may recur during rewarming.

 Hypoglycemia is common among neonates whose mothers have diabetes, who are small for gestational age, or who have hypoxia-ischemia or other stresses.
 Seizures due to hypoglycemia tend to be focal and variable.
 Prolonged or recurrent hypoglycemia may permanently affect the CNS.